 Rain of POC

-To balance the sediment carbon budget, accurate estimates of the sinking particulate organic carbon flux, or POC flux, are essential.
+To balance the sediment carbon budget, accurate estimates of the sinking POC flux are essential.
 Traditionally, sediment trap has been widely used in oceanographic studies to capture vertically sinking materials (Giering et al., 2014; Steinberg et al., 2008).
 However, the local conditions, such as hydrodynamic variables and the sinking particle characteristics, can lead to erroneous POC flux estimates (Baker et al., 2020).

-In the GPSC, Liu & Lin (2004) and Liu et al. (2006) reported that the estimated mass flux collected by sediment traps exceeded 700 g m-2 d-1 during spring tide.
+In the GPSC, Liu & Lin (2004) and Liu et al. (2006) reported that the estimated mass flux collected by sediment traps exceeded 700 g/ m2/ d during spring tide.
 But a lower value (c.a.
-200 g m-2 d-1) was observed before spring tide passing.
+200 g/ m2/ d) was observed before spring tide passing.
 If we multiply this value with the TOC content (c.a.
 0.4-0.6 %) reported in Liu et al. (2006), the POC flux would be 800 to 4200 mg C/ m2/ d.
-On the other hand, Huh et al. (2009) used sediment data collected by the box-cores and reported that the areal-weighted mass accumulation rate on upper GS (200-600 m) was 0.44 g C/ cm2/ y (c.a.
-12054.79 mg C/ m2/ d after unit conversions).
-If we multiply this value by the average TOC content measured in the Gaping Canyon (c.a.
-0.45%) from Hung et al. (2009), the organic carbon accumulation rate would be 53.85 mg C/ m2/d.
 Considering the ignored process before and after POC settled down on the seafloor and the huge variations between the POC fluxes and organic carbon accumulation rates estimated by different techniques, the organic carbon demand determined by the food web model can provide an alternative estimate of POC flux to the seafloor.

-Burial efficiency of organic carbon
+Burial rates of organic carbon

 The sedimentation rates of the Gaoping continental shelf and canyon system were studied by Huh et al. (2009) and Hsu et al. (2014).
 Therefore, our model used the reported sedimentation rates and burial efficiency as in situ data.
-For GS1, the average sedimentation rate in the upper slope region ranging from 200 to 600 m water depth was reported as 0.43 g cm-2 yr-1.
-In contrast, a higher mass accumulation rate (> 1.0 g cm-2 yr-1) was estimated in the GPSC at a water depth of 300 m (GC1).
+For GS1, the average mass accumulation rate in the upper slope region ranging from 200 to 600 m water depth was 0.43 g/ cm2/ yr.
+In contrast, a higher mass accumulation rate (> 1.0 g/ cm2/ yr) was estimated in the GPSC at a water depth of 300 m (GC1).
 With this information, we converted the accumulation rate into the unit of mg C/ m2/ d and then multiplied by TOC content (%) measured in two areas, respectively.

 Linear inverse model formulation